 Disposal of Prescription Medications in the Community - Federal Guidelines

-The White House Office of National Drug Control Policy released new guidelines in February 2007 for patients to properly dispose prescription drugs, developed jointly with the Department of Health and Human Services and the Environmental Protection Agency.
-The new guidelines are intended to reduce drug diversion, prevent accidental ingestion by children or animals, and minimize effects on the environment.
+The White House Office of National Drug Control Policy released guidelines in February 2007 for patients to properly dispose prescription drugs, developed jointly with the Department of Health and Human Services and the Environmental Protection Agency.
+These guidelines are intended to reduce drug diversion, prevent accidental ingestion by children or animals, and minimize effects on the environment.

 The guidelines recommend using community medication take-back programs to dispose of most prescription drugs.
 If no medication take-back program is available, dispose prescription drugs in the trash, after first mixing the medications with an undesirable substance (eg, coffee grounds, cat litter) and sealing the mixture in a plain container.

 Flushing down the toilet is recommended only for a select few medications.
 Although these “flushable” medications are effective and safe when taken as prescribed, they are potentially fatal in single doses, if taken by someone other than the intended patient (eg, children, pets).
 The known risks of serious toxicity from accidental ingestion outweigh the potential risks of flushing these medications (eg, exposure of people or the environment to trace amounts in water).
 “Flushable” medications include:

 - Buprenorphine: transdermal patches (Butrans);